SamClassicPatch/GameExecutable/README.md

-# Patched Serious Sam Executable
+# Serious Sam Classic Patch

-This project contains code for building custom Serious Sam Classic executable files that includes a number of modern enhancements that aren't present in the original code, nor in the official Steam patch.
+This custom Serious Sam Classic patch includes a lot of modern enhancements that aren't present in the original code, nor the official Steam patches.

 Original source code of the executable is taken from the `SeriousSam` project from [Serious Engine 1.10](https://github.com/Croteam-official/Serious-Engine).

-Complete description of the latest patch release can be found on the [project wiki](https://github.com/DreamyCecil/SamExePatch/wiki).
+Complete description of the [latest patch release](https://github.com/SamClassicPatch/GameExecutable/releases/latest) can be found on the [project wiki](https://github.com/SamClassicPatch/GameExecutable/wiki).

 ## Building